mwburgoyne/pyResToolbox/docs/sim.rst

     :alt: Constant Terminal Rate influence tables

-pyrestoolbox.simtools.zip_check_ecl
+pyrestoolbox.simtools.zip_check_sim_deck
 ======================

 .. code-block:: python

-    zip_check_ecl(deck, to_zip = True)
+    zip_check_sim_deck(files2scrape = [], tozip = True, console_summary = True)

-Performs a recursive ECLIPSE deck zip/check.
+Performs a recursive zip/check on one or more ECL/IX decks.
 Crawls through all INCLUDE files referenced in a deck, including an unlimited number of subdirectories and nested INCLUDE references, and (a) checks that all include files exist, then optionally (b) creates a zip file of all required files.
 It does NOT zip any files that are in a higher directory than the .DATA file, but it does flag any such files so users can manually include them

+If files2scrape list is specified:
+ - No user prompt for any options will be given

+If files2scrape list is NOT specified:
+ - User will be prompted to select one or more decks by their index number
-Prints to console list of any missing files, and if desired creates a zip archive of all files required
+ - Optionally creates a zip archive of available associated files

 .. list-table:: Inputs
    :widths: 10 15 40